johanhedin/sdrx/doc/BUILD.md

 Keep up to date with changes
 ====
-To keep up to date with changes and updates to `sdrs`, simply run:
+To keep up to date with changes and updates to `sdrx`, simply run:

     $ cd sdrx
     $ git pull --ff-only